Habitat Conservation Plan

 Because of these permits, several miles of new seawalls were built along the County's Gulf coast beaches.
 This caused much debate and astonishment among State and Federal regulatory agencies, environmental groups, beachgoers, and the affected beachfront property owners and managers.

 The public dialogue that ensued led to an Intergovernmental Agreement between Walton County, the Florida Department of Environmental Protection (FDEP), the Florida Fish and Wildlife Conservation Commission (FWC), and the U.S. Fish and Wildlife Service (USFWS).
 The agreement was based on the premise that Walton County would apply for Federal funds to develop a Habitat Conservation Plan and apply for an Incidental Take Permit (ITP).

-Questions regarding issues discussed in the guide should be directed to Melinda Gates, Environmental Coordinator, at (850) 892-8108.
+Questions regarding issues discussed in the guide should be directed to Melinda Gates, Environmental Manager, at (850) 892-8108.

 - I. Endangered and Protected Species Information

 - IV.
 Previous and Future Shoreline Protection

 - Intergovernmental Agreement

 - Habitat Conservation Plan Draft 4-January 2011